Home

 6. Short-on blink every two seconds: telescope has accepted GPS data.

-3. Note that the local time and date are set to UTC (Coordinated Universal Time).
+3. Note that the local date and time are set to UTC (Coordinated Universal Time).

 Astro-Physics GTO